w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Delayed Availability Core VRF Assignment {#delayed-availability-core-vrf-assignment}

-The **delayed availability core VRF assignments** determined at what point a validator should start the approval process as described in [Section 8.5.2](chapter-anv#sect-tranches).
-Computing this assignement relies on the VRF mechanism, transcripts and STROBE operations described further in [Section A.1.3](id-cryptography-encoding#sect-vrf).
+The **delayed availability core VRF assignments** determined at what point a validator should start the approval process as described in [Section -sec-num-ref-](chapter-anv#sect-tranches).
+Computing this assignement relies on the VRF mechanism, transcripts and STROBE operations described further in [Section -sec-num-ref-](id-cryptography-encoding#sect-vrf).

 The validator executes the following steps: